What is it?

 There is such a thing as being beyond neuromodulators.
 Meaning, if the brow is extremely heavy and the skin around the eyes has sagged to a point of restricting vision, usually the neuromodulator brow lift will not produce enough results.
 If the brow has drooped beyond the point of injectable or energy device enhancements, talk to Dr. Frame about recommending a trusted plastic surgeon for a face lift or endoscopic brow lift.

 What can be done?

-Small amounts of the muscle relaxing, injectable Botox, strategically placed, can actually lift the brow and eye area.
-Botox brow lift involves injecting botulinum toxin into the corrugator, procerus and orbicularis oculi muscles that pull the eyebrow down.
+Small amounts of the muscle relaxing, injectable neuromodulators, strategically placed, can actually lift the brow and eye area.
+BNon-surgical eye brow lifting involves injecting botulinum toxin into the corrugator, procerus and orbicularis oculi muscles that pull the eyebrow down.
 This relaxes those muscles allowing the frontalis or brow muscles to lift the eyebrows up.

 - Injecting small amounts of fillers such as Emervel, Restylane or Juvederm underneath the eyebrows can also lift the eye area and bring back subtle lost volume in that area.

 - The new Thermage CPT can also create a subtle lift to the brow area.
 The results take 4-6 months and can last for years.

 (Results vary by individual patient and results cannot be guaranteed)

 - Perlane® and Perlane-L